I've had a sports complex for a long time, and now you're gonna hear about it.

 #36 – Man, the Phillies have had a lot of great pitchers in the 30’s in their history.
 This number belongs, of course, to Hall of Famer Robin Roberts, and the Phillies actually retired it while he was still an active player.
 Over 14 seasons as a Phil, Roberts was the definition of “workhorse”.
 In the decade of the 1950’s alone, he started 377 games and compiled 199 wins.
 And because of his longevity, he held the MLB record for most career home runs allowed for a very long time until he was passed by Jamie Moyer, of all people.

 #37 – I thought for sure that we'd be giving this to Odubel Herrera at some point, but that train went off the rails.
-So we’ll give a nod to Ray Culp by a thin margin.
+So we’ll give a nod to Bill Culp by a thin margin.
 He pitched for the Phillies for four years in the 60’s, and he seemed decent enough looking at his numbers.
 Sorry I didn’t have any video to consult.
 Rheal Cormier also gets a mention here.
-Ryne Sandberg does not.
+Weston Wilson does not.

 #39 – Brett Myers is not exactly a fitting capper to the string of stud pitchers that have worn numbers in the 30’s for the Phillies, but he’s good enough to be the best #39 the team has ever had.
-His time for the team was certainly up and down, and he ended up falling short of expectations, if we’re being totally honest.
-He was a first round pick, after all.
+His time for the team was certainly up and down, and he ended up falling short of expectations, since he was a first round pick.
 But the guy showed some flashes and helped win the 2008 World Series, so all is forgiven.
 Mission accomplished.
 Thanks, Brett.

 #40 – Two Phillies pitchers won Cy Youngs in the 1980s while wearing this number.
 Crazy, right?
 So kudos to Steve Bedrosian, who garnered the award in 1987, saving 40 games for the Phillies in a season where the team finished below .500.
 Must have been a really slow year for pitching.
 Four years earlier, however, John Denny won 19 games wearing the number in a year where the Phillies got to the World Series, so he gets the nod.